-Prevention Stategies
+Prevention Strategies

-Both science and regulation address prevention of healthcare-associated infections (HAIs).
-The Centers for Disease Prevention and Control (CDC) provide the chief authority for science.
+Both science and regulation address prevention of HAIs.
+The CDC provides the chief authority for science.
 Regulations may be federal, state, or local.

 Since 1991, when OSHA first issued its Bloodborne Pathogens Standard to protect healthcare personnel from blood exposure, the focus of regulatory and legislative activity has been on implementing a hierarchy of prevention and control measures.
 A central tenet is to consider all patients to be potentially infected with a bloodborne pathogen.